Can I Get EI If I Quit My Job?

 Thinking about quitting your job in Ontario?

-Before you resign, get legal advice.
-How and why you leave your job significantly affects both your EI eligibility and whether you may have a constructive dismissal claim that could entitle you to severance.
+How and why you leave significantly affects both your EI eligibility and whether you may have a constructive dismissal claim that could entitle you to severance.
 Do not resign without understanding your options.

 Just cause for EI is not the same as having a good reason for quitting.
 It means that quitting was the only reasonable option available to you in your specific circumstances.
-Service Canada assesses whether you tried to resolve the issue with your employer, sought accommodation, or explored alternative solutions before resigning.
-If a reasonable alternative existed and you did not pursue it, EI may be denied even if your reason for leaving was legitimate.
+Service Canada assesses whether you tried to resolve the issue with your employer, sought accommodation, or explored alternatives before resigning.
+If a reasonable alternative existed and you did not pursue it, EI can be denied even where your reason for leaving was legitimate.

 Common quitting scenarios and EI eligibility